Thor: Love and Thunder: Writing

 At the end of July, Waititi said they had been writing the script off and on for over a year and he was taking another pass on it that week.
 He said it was very romantic, and explained that he wanted to make a romance film because he wanted to make something that he had not done before, and, as such, wrote the film as a love story.
 He later said the film was "about love, with superheroes and outer space", and that he wanted to "embrace this thing that I was always a bit dismissive of, and explore this idea of love, and show characters who do believe in love".
 That October, Hemsworth said Waititi was still writing the script and expressed his excitement for doing something drastically different with his character, as he did in his previous three MCU films.
 Waititi later described Love and Thunder as the craziest film he had ever made and explained that each element was intended to not make sense.
 He said it would have its own "distinct flavour" from Ragnarok, which he called a 1970s space opera with a festive, party-like tone.
-He saw this film as a 1980s adventure, taking inspiration from posters for films such as Conan the Barbarian (1982) and The Beastmaster (1982) as well as art seen on vans in Venice Beach, with the works of Jack Kirby and the cover of "old" Mills & Boon romance novels also serving as "visual touchstones" for the film.
+He saw this film as a 1980s adventure, taking inspiration from posters for films such as Conan the Barbarian (1982) and The Beastmaster (1982) as well as art seen on vans in Venice Beach, with the works of Jack Kirby and the covers of "old" Mills & Boon romance novels also serving as "visual touchstones" for the film.
 He said it was not serious or dramatic, but it did explore themes such as love, loss, and "our place in the world" while making the characters ask themselves the questions: "What is your purpose?
 What is the reason that you're a hero, and what do you do when you have these powers?"
+The film's ending involving Love underwent multiple revisions.

 James Gunn, the writer and director of the three Guardians of the Galaxy films, consulted on how the Guardians characters were used in Love and Thunder, with Gunn and Waititi discussing where the characters were going before Waititi began writing.
 Waititi read Gunn's script for Guardians of the Galaxy Vol. 3 (2023), which is set after Love and Thunder, and then Gunn read Waititi's script and shared his thoughts, asking for some adjustments to be made.
 In January 2021, Gunn said the Guardians were "in great hands" with Waititi, and he later praised Waititi's work on the script.
 Chris Pratt said Love and Thunder would continue the rivalry between Guardians leader Peter Quill / Star-Lord and Thor that was established in Infinity War and Endgame, while Karen Gillan said Waititi brought out the "bonkers side" of Nebula through her "pure aggression".